My First Thoughts on Dyslexia

 Dyslexia, what do you think when someone says that they have Dyslexia?
-The “go to” being that the person will have trouble reading and writing, this was my thought before I started working here at Accessibility Services.
+The “go-to” is that the person will have trouble reading and writing.
+This was my thought before I started working here at Accessibility Services.

-However, dyslexia is so much more than that and unless you experience the different impacts of Dyslexia, then you will not know how much someone may go through getting, or conveying information.
+However, dyslexia is so much more than that.
+Unless you experience the different impacts of Dyslexia, then you will never know how much someone may go through getting, or conveying information.

-Looking back to my school life before I lost my sight, I may have had some sort of Dyslexia, although now, apart from some spellings, having no sight gives me another problem to sort out.
+Looking back to my school life, before I lost my sight, I may have had some sort of Dyslexia.
+Now, apart from some spellings, having no sight gives me another problem to sort out.

-Here are some of the situations that people with Dyslexia may experience and why Accessibility services assess their client’s web sites for any part of the site that will make it inaccessible for a person with Dyslexia.
+At Accessibility Services, we assess our client’s websites for any part of the site that will make it inaccessible for a person with Dyslexia.

 In some incidence’s letters on a screen, or a paper page move around.
 For someone who has never experienced it before, I know it sounds strange, but it must be very disconcerting the first time it happens to someone.
 There are some simulated examples of people’s experiences that have been created on the internet.
 Have a search for these sites and experience it for yourself, normally I would give you a site to go to, but as I can’t experience it myself, I will leave it to you.

-When we deliver an accessibility audit, we suggest changes that can be made to a web site to assist people.
-Not having a control feature on moving images, or carousels will be identified as an issue and is one of the parts that fail an accessibility assessment.
-You should have a pause button to these moving images.
-Again, giving that control to your visitors.
+When we deliver an accessibility audit, we suggest changes that can be made to a website to assist people.
+Not having a control feature on moving images, or carousels will be identified as an issue and are one of the parts that fail an accessibility assessment.
+You should have a pause button for these moving images.
+Again, give that control to your visitors.

-Accessibility Services have employees, who are experts in this field and can pick up any problems they have while assessing a client’s web site.
-We have technical expertise and can advise how to fix any problems picked up by the assessors.
+Accessibility Services have employees, who are experts in this field and can pick up any problems they have while assessing a client’s website.
+Our team have the technical expertise and can advise how to fix any problems picked up by the assessors.

-We have also provided some helpful information that you may not know, which will put you in control of how to view or use any web sites and other digital platforms.
-We have provided tips to help you change the page or your device to make the internet easier for you to use.
+We have also provided some helpful information that you may not know, which will put you in control of how to view or use any websites and other digital platforms.
+You can also find handy tips to help you change the page or your device to make the internet easier for you to use.
 Please visit our Cognitive Impairment assistance page and share the information with whomever you think it will help.

-If you come across a web site that is not catering for your impairment and you can’t use some part of the site, then please contact us on: firstname.lastname@example.org
+If you come across a website that is not catering for your impairment and you can’t use some part of the site, then please contact us at: firstname.lastname@example.org

 We will contact the site owners and see if, together, we can make changes.